 These medications can be very effective for anxiety, sometimes working better than antidepressants.
 They take effect very quickly, often providing some relief after a single dose.
 Also, they can help with other symptoms of PD, including certain types of tremor, muscle cramping and sleep changes.
 Major drawbacks include memory difficulties, confusion, increase in balance problems and tiredness.
 These medications should not be stopped suddenly, as patients can have serious withdrawal symptoms such as seizures and severe stiffness called spasticity.

-NOTE: Benzodiazepines should be used with caution in older patients with Parkinson’s or in those with dementia.
+NOTE: Benzodiazepines should be used with caution in older patients with Parkinson’s or in those with A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality..
 If used regularly, they should never be stopped suddenly to avoid serious withdrawal symptoms.

 Psychotherapy or “talk therapy” refers to many varieties of counseling.
 This type of treatment can help people diagnosed with an anxiety disorder understand their illness and better manage their symptoms.
 Mental health professionals who provide therapy include psychologists, social workers, psychiatrists, licensed professional counselors, and specially-trained nurses.
 The first step is to find a compatible therapist.
 Quality therapy can be beneficial because:

-- Cognitive behavioral therapy (CBT) is very effective at helping people change negative thinking patterns and behaviors to solve their problems and engage in life.
+- A type of psychotherapy that helps you recognize and change patterns of negative thinking and behavior. is very effective at helping people change negative thinking patterns and behaviors to solve their problems and engage in life.

 - CBT encourages patients to develop more positive thoughts about themselves, the environment around them and their future: in this case the outcome related to their illness.